The first step for getting your blog noticed is creating useful and compelling content.

 Some bloggers are overly obsessed with SEO and creating more content for the purpose of driving search engine traffic.

 Now there’s nothing wrong with this strategy, however, it can end up biting you in the backside at some point.

-Relying on one single traffic source to your blog?
+You see, you should never rely on just one single traffic source to your blog.

-Blog promotion is something a lot of newbie bloggers fail to understand the importance of.
-Sure quality content creation is very important, but marketing and promotion is just as if not more important.
+Blog promotion is something a lot of bloggers, especially newbies, fail to understand the importance of.

 Derek Halpern from Social Triggers believes that blog writing should take about 20% of your time.
 The other 80% of your time you should be focused on doing blog promotion.